Litorasul/FamilyHub/README.md

 # FamilyHub
-Organizer for the whole family.
+Social Network for the Organized Family.